ekk1mukk/ekk1mukk/README.md

 **I'm a student from Geneva, Switzerland. 🇨🇭**

 **After learning and experimenting with web developement, Python, C#, SQL/NoSQL and multiple frameworks, I'm trying to get into lower-level programming as I would love to work with operating systems.
-Other fields of interest include cybersecurity and networking.**
+Other fields of interest in IT include cybersecurity and networking.**

 **I'm also more and more embracing the open-source philosophy.**